ampil/export-android-tabs/README.md

 ## Credit

-This script was inspired by the this [StackExchange answer and following comments](https://android.stackexchange.com/a/199496).
+This script was inspired by this [StackExchange answer and following comments](https://android.stackexchange.com/a/199496).